codingMustache/codingMustache/README.md

 ## Joke of the Day

-Today a man knocked on my door and asked for a small donation towards the local swimming pool.
-I gave him a glass of water.
+Child: Dad, make me a sandwich.
+Dad: Poof!
+You're a sandwich.

 ## Daily Trivia

-When Gmail first launched, how much storage did it provide for your email?
+Which of these names was an actual codename for a cancelled Microsoft project?
- 1. 1GB
+ 1. Enceladus
- 2. 512MB
+ 2. Pollux
- 3. Unlimited
+ 3. Saturn
- 4. 5GB
+ 4. Neptune

 <details>
   <summary>Answer</summary>
-  1GB
+  Neptune
 </details>